-5.04 Priorities for Community Disaster Education and Awareness be provided regular community messages about how to become disaster ready.
+The key to effective community disaster education is to involve the community in identifying the best ways we can prepare for disasters.
+The community should be provided regular community messages about how to become disaster ready.
 These community messages and awareness activities should be aligned to the times of the year when we expect weather related hazards: